 Winter is well and truly upon us, gone are the long, warm, dry(ish) days of summer, and here is the wind, rain and frost of winter.

 One thing you don’t want to have to worry about this winter is your roof.
-While steel roofs are long-lasting, durable and good value for money, nothing lasts forever and your roof may need to be repaired or replaced if it has any of these issues.
+While metal roofing sheets are long-lasting, durable and good value for money, nothing lasts forever and your roof may need to be repaired or replaced if it has any of these issues.

 How will Water Damage affect my roof?